 Bagels are unique because you boil the dough before baking.
 This boiling gelatinizes the starches in the flour and gives them a little more chew and helps them achieve a shiny crust.
-The longer you boil them, the thicker the crust and chewier they will become.
+This gelatinization is very similar to how you make a tangzhong or roux.
+But for a bagel, the longer you boil them, the thicker the crust and chewier they will become.
 There is a limit to the boil duration, though, as they will degrade in the water after a while.
 I have found boiling the dough 40 seconds on each side, for a total of 1 minute and 20 seconds, to be just right.

 Many places like to add barley malt syrup or honey to the boiling water, but in side-by-side testing I didn’t find the added syrup to give them any more shine.
 The cornmeal brought into the boiling water might also add starches, much like when making pasta.